telepresenceio/telepresence/howtos/intercepts.md

    Cloud to create a sharable preview URL for this intercept; if you hadn't been logged in it would have defaulted to `--preview-url=false`.
-In order to do this, it will prompt you for three options.
-For the first, `Ingress`, Telepresence tries to intelligently determine the ingress controller deployment and namespace for you.
+In order to do this, it will prompt you for four options.
+For the first, `ingress layer 3 (IP) address`, Telepresence tries to intelligently determine the ingress controller deployment and namespace for you.
 If they are correct, you can hit `enter` to accept the defaults.
-Set the next two options, `TLS` and `Port`, appropriately based on your ingress service.
+Set the next two options, `TLS` and `Port`, appropriately based on your ingress service, and optionally change the last `layer 5 hostname` if different from the ingress address.

    Also because you're logged in, it will default to `--mechanism=http --http-match=auto` (or just `--http-match=auto`; `--http-match`